johncyprus/jest-enzyme-mini-sprint/README.md

 Jest's **spyOn()** method is another way to keep track of a function.
 It works similarly to **jest.fn()** but may have different implementations for different scenarios.

 ## Conclusion

-After examining `/src/components/ImageList.test.js`, proceed to fill out the remaining test files with what you have learned.
-Browse through Jest and Enzyme's documentation for methods that may assist you in asserting behaviors.

 Once you have completed the test files for `ImageCard`, `SearchBar`, and `App`, think about what other behaviors could have been tested and what ways we could better organize them using **describe()**.